 How to Make a French Press Cappuccino

-And, as I sipped my hot and steamy coffee drink, I decided I didn't care if it tasted exactly the same or not, because this French Press Cappuccino tastes like perfection.
+And, as I sipped my hot and steamy coffee drink, I decided I didn't care if it tasted exactly the same or not, because this French Press cappuccino tastes like perfection.

-Vanilla French Press Cappuccino
+French Press Cappuccino

-- 2 TB coarsely ground coffee beans
+- 2 tablespoons coarsely ground coffee beans

 - 1 cup water